CobaltFusion/DebugViewPP/README.md

 Filters:
 --------

-Filters can be defined per view, for example you can File->New View, and the filter dialog will popup.
+Filters can be defined per view, for example choose File -> New View, and the filter dialog will popup.
 Pressing OK will open a new view without any filters.

 Different types of filters: